cobilab/falcon/README.md

 alt="FALCON" width="204" height="204" border="0" /></p>

 <p align="justify">
 <b>FALCON is an ultra-fast method to infer metagenomic composition of sequenced reads</b>.
-FALCON measures <b>similarity between any FASTQ</b> file (or FASTA), independently from the size, <b>against any multi-FASTA database</b>, such as the entire set of complete genomes from the NCBI.</p>
+FALCON measures <b>similarity between any FASTQ</b> file (or FASTA), independently from the size, <b>against any multi-FASTA database</b>, such as the entire set of complete genomes from the NCBI.
+FALCON supports single reads, paired-end reads, and compositions of both.
+It has been tested in many plataforms, such as Illumina MySeq, HiSeq, Novaseq, IonTorrent.</p>

 <p align="justify">
 The core of the method is based on <b>relative data compression</b>.
 FALCON uses <b>variable multi-threading</b>, without multiplying the memory for each thread, being able to <b>run efficiently in a common laptop</b>.</p>